-Crazy John for iOS review
+Crazy John for iOS full review

 In an App Store overrun by zombie-themed games, Crazy John looks to make its stand with old-school graphics and heavy gunplay.
 Both give the game from Triniti Interactive a distinctive look, but in the end, it’s not enough to make Crazy John stand out from the crowd.